Landlords, tenants fill courts as eviction moratorium ends

 More than 15 million people live in households that owe as much as $20 billion to their landlords, according to the Aspen Institute.
 As of July 5, roughly 3.6 million people in the U.S. said they faced eviction in the next two months, according to the U.S. Census Bureau’s Household Pulse Survey.

-In Columbus, Ohio, Chelsea Rivera showed up at Franklin County court Monday after receiving an eviction notice last month.
+In Columbus, Ohio, Chelsea Rivera showed up Monday at a Franklin County court after receiving an eviction notice last month.
 A single mom, she’s behind $2,988 in rent and late fees for the one- bedroom apartment she rents for herself and three young sons.

 The 27-year-old said she started to struggle after her hours were cut in May at the Walmart warehouse where she worked.
 She’s applied to numerous agencies for help but they’re either out of money, have a waiting list, or not able to help until clients end up in court with an eviction notice.